xpeuvr327/mp4-to-mp3-covers/README.md

 # Video to MP3 Converter with Album Art

-This repository contains two tools for converting video files into MP3 clips with embedded album art:
-1. A **command-line script** for developers and power users.
-2. A **web-based application** for a more user-friendly experience.

-Both tools use FFmpeg for video and audio processing.
+This repo contains two tools: convert.py and app.py

 ---